wirtzdan/website/content/blog/waking-up-meditation-experience/index.md

 ---
 title: "What I learned after 50 days of meditation"
 date: "2020-08-04"
-subtitle: "My insights and observations after 50 days of meditation"
+subtitle: "Learnings and observations after meditating for 50 days with the Waking Up app"
 ---

 Two months ago my mind wasn't in the best shape.
 My thoughts were always drifting in different directions.
 When I woke up once, I immediately started to think about my daily agenda and how I should handle an important call at work.
 Even though I even prepared breakfast or brushed my teeth.